DeepMind compares the way children and AI explore

-In a preprint paper, researchers at Alphabet’s DeepMind and the University of California, Berkeley propose a framework for comparing the ways children learn about the world to the way AI learns.
-The work, which was motivated by research suggesting children’s learning supports behaviors later in life, could help close the gap between AI and humans when it comes to aquiring new abilities.
+In a preprint paper, researchers at Alphabet’s DeepMind and the University of California, Berkeley propose a framework for comparing the ways children and AI learn about the world.
+The work, which was motivated by research suggesting children’s learning supports behaviors later in life, could help close the gap between AI and humans when it comes to acquiring new abilities.
 For instance, it might lead to robots that can pick and pack millions of different kinds of products while avoiding various obstacles.

 Exploration is a key feature of human behavior, and recent evidence suggests children explore their surroundings more often than adults.
 This is thought to translate to more learning that enables powerful, abstract task generalization — a type of generalization AI agents could tangibly benefit from.
 For instance, in one study, preschoolers who played with a toy developed a theory about how the toy functioned, such as determining whether its blocks worked based on their color, and they used this theory to make inferences about a new toy or block they hadn’t seen before.
 AI can approximate this kind of domain and task adaptation, but it struggles without a degree of human oversight and intervention.